 The bankruptcy process involves the advantage of the automatic stay or automatic stop.
 This is part of the bankruptcy protection that appeals to debtors.
 Once a debtor files for bankruptcy court protection, all debt collection efforts from creditors or collection agencies must stop.
 When a bankruptcy case is filed, any wage garnishment, tax levy, foreclosure, or even a simple collection phone call must come to a halt.

 In bankruptcy cases where the person filing for bankruptcy has secured debt and has pledged property as collateral such as in a mortgage or a car loan, payment must continue or the property must be turned over upon court order.

-Refer to a Kentucky bankruptcy lawyer specializing in bankruptcy law to find out about bankruptcy exemptions and other details pertinent to bankruptcy filings in the state.
+Refer to our Louisville Kentucky bankruptcy lawyer specializing in bankruptcy law to find out about bankruptcy exemptions and other details pertinent to bankruptcy filings in the state.
 Bankruptcy laws differ from state to state, so you should consult a local lawyer.

 Need More Bankruptcy Information?
 Contact a Kentucky Bankruptcy Attorney Today!

 If you’re considering bankruptcy as a solution to your financial woes, it’s best to consult a bankruptcy lawyer in KY for legal advice and guidance.
 From filling out bankruptcy forms to navigating through bankruptcy proceedings, you’ll get the legal assistance you need to take the correct steps.
 The services of bankruptcy lawyers are invaluable from the time before filing through the entire process and even after bankruptcy.

 Many regard bankruptcy filing as a last resort, but it might just be the best solution to wipe out your debt.
 Call us at Farmer and Wright, PLLC to speak with one of our experienced Kentucky bankruptcy attorneys about your case.